tjd1234/cmpt135spring2024/obsidian/135website2024/basic sorting.md

 }
 ```

-These are clearly not what we mean by sorting, but `sort_bad_a` and `sort_bad_b` both satisfy the specification of `sort_bad`.
+Clearly these are not what we mean by sorting, but `sort_bad_a` and `sort_bad_b` both satisfy the specification of `sort_bad`.

-The problem with `sort-bad` is that it misses the requirement that the elements must be *re-arranged*, i.e. the elements must be **permuted**. `bad_sort` does nothing to rule out adding, removing, or changing values in the vector.
+The problem with `sort-bad` is that it misses the requirement that the elements must be *re-arranged*, i.e. the elements must be **permuted**. `bad_sort` does not rule out adding, removing, or changing values in the vector.

-In what follows, we will look at two popular sorting algorithms: [[insertion sort]] and [[mergesort]].
 ## Linear Insertion Sort
-[[insertion sort|Linear insertions sort]], or just [[insertion sort]], is a simple (but slow!) sorting algorithm that uses an algorithm you are probably already familiar with: many people use it to sort their cards when playing card games.
+[[insertion sort|Linear insertions sort]], or just [[insertion sort]], is a relatively simple sorting algorithm that uses an algorithm you are probably already familiar with: many people use it to sort their cards when playing card games.
+In practice, it is often used for sorting small amounts of data.
+But for larger amounts of data, it is too slow and other, more efficient algorithms, are needed.

-Here's the idea.
-Suppose we want to arrange these values into ascending order:
+Suppose we want to arrange these values into ascending order using [[insertion sort]]:

 ```
 5  6  1  2  4